 There’s a popular phrase widespread throughout Hollywood; “All you need for a movie is a gun and a girl.”
 A statement Nicholas Winding Refn clearly took to heart when creating Drive, only adding “a car” as the third element in this neo-noir heist film.
-While flicks like The Fast and Furious exemplify the genre, Drive avoids the usual template and races back 20 some years to honour the spirit of the 80s car-chase action films, in art-house style nonetheless.
-Despite its lack of Oscar nominations, Drive gets our pick for best movie of 2011!
+While flicks like The Fast and Furious exemplify the genre, Drive avoids the usual template and races back 20 some years to honour the spirit of the ’80s car-chase action films, in art-house-style nonetheless.
+Despite its lack of Oscar nominations, Drive, which stars Ryan Gosling, gets our pick for best movie of 2011!

 Refn channels all the energies of a great supporting cast, including Albert Brooks (mob boss Bernie), Ron Perlman (mob boss Nico), Bryan Cranston (Shannon), Carey Mulligan (Irene) and Oscar Isaac (ex-con Standard) to unforgettable performances.